poorting/spotweb-docker/README.md

 `docker exec -it spotweb_php php retrieve.php`

-This will definitely take a long time, so grab yourself a cup of coffee or tea.
+This will definitely take a long time (over an hour in my experience), so grab yourself a (number of) cup)(s) of coffee or tea.

 For later updates you can use the *Retrieve* button, although you can also use the same command again if you prefer.